Trillium ludovicianum

 Trillium ludovicianum, the Louisiana wakerobin or Louisiana trillium, is a species of flowering plant in the family Melanthiaceae.
 It is found only in the south-central United States, in Louisiana, Mississippi, and eastern Texas.

+Description

 Trillium ludovicianum is a perennial herbaceous plant up to 12 inches (30 cm) tall.
 Flowers are dark red, purple, or dark green, sometimes with irregular markings.
 The plant grows in moist woods and floodplains.

+Within ten days after the flower opens, the height of the plant (on average) will increase by 50%.
+In that same period, the length of the petals will almost double.

+Taxonomy

+Trillium ludovicianum was named and described by the American botanist Thomas Grant Harbison in 1901.